jlesage/docker-baseimage-gui/README.md

 |----------|-------------|-----------------|
 | `stdout` | Display a message to the standard output, making it visible in the container's log.
 Message of the format is `{LEVEL}: {TITLE} {MESSAGE}`. | 21 600s (6 hours) |
 | `yad`    | Display the notification in a window box, visible in the application's GUI. | Infinite |

+### Web Audio

+The baseimage supports streaming audio from any application that supports PulseAudio.
+The audio plays through the web browser of users.
+Audio is not supported when the application is accessed via a VNC client.

+Audio is streamed with the following specification:

+  * Raw PCM format
+  * 2 channels
+  * 16 bit sample depth
+  * 44.1KHZ sample rate

+Web audio support can be enabled by setting the value of the `WEB_AUDIO` environment variable to `1`.
+See the
+[Environment Variables](#environment-variables) section for more details on how to set an environment variable.

+Once support is enabled, PulseAudio environment is automatically configured for the application and additional services are started to capture and stream the audio.

 ### Adding glibc